Are you looking for advice, practical tips, and smart suggestions on how to pack light on your next trip using only a

 Packing Light And Why You Should Do It

-The pros of bringing a wheeled carry on board the plane instead of checking it are many.
+The pros of bringing a wheeled carry on board the plane instead of checking it are many (Important information when you are first learning how to pack light on your next trip using only a carry-on.)

 First off you will avoid paying checked baggage fees (although some budget airlines do charge fees to bring carry-ons aboard.)
 It’s always a prudent idea to research your carrier’s luggage policies.